top of page

 Logo_CLEAR.png

-What should I wear to the barn?
+What exactly am I supposed to wear to the barn?

 Tank tops and open-toed shoes of any kind are strictly prohibited.

-How should I prepare for my lesson?
+How should I prepare for my first riding lesson?

-1. Proper riding attire
+1. Proper riding attire.

-2. Completed release form
+2. Completed release form.

-3. Lesson payment
+3. Lesson payment.

 We also recommend bringing water and sunscreen, especially in the warmer months.
+We have a refrigerator in the common area to keep your beverages cold in the summer heat.

 What payment methods do you accept?